 The Accelerated Christian Education (ACE) Curriculum has been in use at Tyndale Park Christian School for more than 10 years now.
-It was chosen for its obvious Christian content and basis and because it is recognised by NZ Universities for entrance at "as eudem statum' level. [ see below for more details].
-It is a flexibale programme which enables students to progress at their own pace.
+It was chosen for its Christian content and basis and because it is recognised by NZ Universities for entrance at "as eudem statum' level. [ see below for more details].
+It is a flexible programme which enables students to progress at their own pace.
 The ACE Curriculum is based upon five key principles of learning.
 These principles are fundamental for learning success and are the essential ingredients in the ACE programme.

 The Five Principles of Learning